 Telehealth has exploded over the past 12 months from 12,000 telehealth visits a week to more than 1 million per week across the country (per Seema Verma, administrator of CMS on June 9).
 Telehealth is great.
 A wise administrator or physician can truly help their patients and their clinic by using it properly.
 Since the COVID-PHE began, our consultants have taught more than 4 dozen live webinars on Telehealth & Telemonitoring and have another dozen scheduled in the next 4 months.
 We are very good at helping you stay abreast of the changes.

 Some telehealth services require an interactive audio and video telecommunications system that permits real-time communication between the patient and the physician.
 Telemonitoring does not have the same requirements as telehealth.

 Yes, you can make good money with the telehealth services if you have the system set up, while tele-monitoring is available to all physicians, Nurse practitioners and Physician Assistants and results show that this service greatly reduces the number of hospital admits, re-admits and emergency room visits.
 Tele-monitoring through our service can be up and running in almost any office within a week.

-In the first couple of years, the results have been quite impressive.
-One official with the program reported “we’ve seen a great reduction in the number of hospital admits, re-admits and emergency room visits with patients receiving remote patient monitoring on this program”.
-One Texas internal medicine physician reported in April: “Last week, I had a Medicare patient hospitalized for 3 days due to hypoglycemia.
-Had I had this program in place for her, I would have been able to capture the problem in time and avoided the entire hospitalization”.
+The Centers for Medicare & Medicaid Services (CMS) began paying in 2016 for telemedicine.
+They were paying rather poorly prior to 2019.
+Medicare just started paying a greatly improved fee for remote patient monitoring in 2019, One Texas internal medicine physician reported in April 2019: “Last week, I had a Medicare patient hospitalized for 3 days due to hypoglycemia.
+Had I had this program in place for her, I would have been able to capture the problem in time and she would have avoided the entire hospitalization”.